 The Importance of Setting in a Story

 Be A Better Writer I plan to write weekly posts about improving your writing.
 Using literary devices and knowing the parts of writing such as planning, organization, drafting, revising, editing and publishing are tools that you can use to create interesting and compelling stories.
-Today, I’m writing about Setting.
-But first I want to give you an overview of how…
+Today, I'm writing about Setting.
+But first I want to give… Continue reading The Importance of Setting in a Story

 Literary Quotes-Who Said This?